ktorch/ktorch/docs/info.rst

 Tensor options are defined by symbols in the k interface.
 The functions below take a tensor, vector or dictionary pointer and return symbol(s).
+Some of the functions also accept a null or empty arg, and return a system default data type, CUDA device, etc.

 options
 ^^^^^^^